 Where the evidential test has been met, the prosecutor will then weigh the relevant public interest factors that are applicable.
 The prosecutor will then determine whether or not the public interest requires prosecution.

 Generally, the expectation of prosecution in these circumstances should align with decisions made using WorkSafe’s Enforcement Decision Making Model (EDM).
 Where they do not align, careful consideration must be given at Step 6 of the EDM process to ensure that the level, focus and overall impact of the proposed enforcement decision is appropriate.

 7.3 The decision

 The SG’s Prosecution Guidelines highlight the importance of independence in the prosecution decision making process.
 WorkSafe’s Intervention Approach principles of transparency and consistency align with this directive.
 WorkSafe’s Board has delegated its prosecution decision making powers to the chief executive of WorkSafe, who has in turn delegated these powers to certain staff (‘decision makers’).
 The WorkSafe Board will monitor the making of prosecution decisions over time.

-In most cases, the decision maker will be the investigator’s manager, though in cases of public significance, the decision maker will be a chief inspector, general manager or the chief executive (and in accordance with any internal procedures).
+In most cases, the decision maker will be the investigator’s manager, though in cases of public significance, the decision maker will be a chief inspector, the national manager - investigations, general manager or the chief executive (and in accordance with any internal procedures).
 In cases of public significance, the decision maker may convene an internal panel to discuss the prosecution decision, though the prosecution decision ultimately remains one for the decision maker.